MattThommes/amplify-react-app/readme/README.dev.md

 You should now see your app in the [AWS Amplify console](https://us-east-1.console.aws.amazon.com/amplify/apps).

-Run `make amplify-envs-add-prod`
+If you do not see the “prod” environment, run `make amplify-envs-add-prod`.

 Choose the same local AWS profile as earlier.

 It should begin deploying the “prod” environment without any further prompts.

-Under “Backend Environments” in the Amplify console for the app, you should see Prod and Staging.
+Under “Backend Environments” in the Amplify console for the app, you should see prod and staging.

+Under S3 you should see new buckets created today named something like:

+`amplify-matt-test-20260118b-prod-a5889-deployment`

+`amplify-matt-test-20260118b-staging-704e7-deployment`

-Under “Branches” you should not see anything yet.
+Under “Branches” you should _not_ see anything yet.

 ### Amplify branch setup

 Connect your first branch.
-Choose the repo and “master” branch.
+Choose the repo and master or main branch.

 Under “Auto-detected frameworks,” ignore this showing: “Amplify Gen 2.”
-It will use Gen 1 since that is what the code is setup for.
+It will still use Gen 1 since that is what the code is setup for.

 Under “Service role,” Select “Use an existing service role.”

 Pick “amplifyconsole-backend-role.”

-Click Next, “Save and deploy.”
+Click Next, then “Save and deploy.”

 You should now see “master” branch appearing under Branches, and it should be deploying.

 Set up staging next.
-Locally, run `git checkout -b staging` then `git push origin staging`.
+If you have not yet locally, run `git checkout -b staging` then `git push origin staging`.
+Wait a minute or so for Amplify to see the new branch.

-Add the staging branch to Amplify.
-That should also appear under Branches, and start deploying.
+Connect the staging branch to Amplify the same way you did for prod/master/main.
+Staging should then also appear under Branches, and start deploying.

 ### Rewrite rule